Abdoul03/Abdoul03/README.md

 ## Hi there 👋

-- 🔭 I’m Abdoul Ibrahima Samaké, a passionate full-stack developer from Mali.
+- 🔭 I’m Abdoul Ibrahima Samaké, a passionate full-stack.
-- 🌱 I’m currently sharpening my skills in backend technologies like Spring Boot and Django.
+- 🌱 I’m currently sharpening my skills in backend technologies like Spring Boot, Django and express js.
 - 👯 I’m looking to collaborate on impactful tech projects in education and health.
 - 🤔 I’m looking for help with DevOps and system design best practices.
-- 💬 Ask me about JavaScript, Flutter, or how to deploy a project on Firebase!
 - 📫 How to reach me: [samabdoul03@gmail.com](mailto:samabdoul03@gmail.com)